Use Aurora HDR for free for 14 days.

 For landscape photography, the incident mode on your handheld will give you the most accurate reading.
 Simply hold the light meter out in front of the camera, making sure that the same light falling on the scene is hitting the lumisphere of your meter.
 The only thing you have to watch out for is where the sun is, as direct sunlight on the lumisphere can cause the reading to be underexposed.

-Of course, there is much more to learn about using light meters, but these are the basics.
+Of course, there is much more to learn about using the light meter for landscape photography, but these are the basics.
 They’re well worth the investment, both in terms of gear and also in terms of learning.
 Not yet convinced?
 If you live near a major city you can probably find a place to rent one for a day.
 Try one out and see how it works.

 Thank you for downloading